Death of Caroline Byrne: Appeal

 Wood's appeal hearing commenced on 22 August 2011 in the Criminal Court of Appeal before Chief Judge at Common Law Peter McClellan, Justice Megan Latham, and Justice Stephen Rothman.
 Wood's barrister Tim Game SC submitted that the jury's verdict was unreasonable and not supported by the evidence.
 His submission spoke of nine grounds for appeal.
-One was that the trial miscarried by reason of the prejudice occasioned by the Tedeschi's closing address.
+One was that the trial miscarried by reason of the prejudice occasioned by Tedeschi's closing address.
 Others related to criticisms of Barr's directions to the jury.

 Early media reporting of the appeal focused on Game's submission that the scientific evidence used to convict Wood and presented by Associate Professor Cross was flawed.
 A photograph was presented in the trial and purported to be taken in 1996 showing that scrub near the fenceline had limited Byrne's possible run-up to the jump, supporting an argument that she would have needed to have been thrown to achieve the horizontal distance from the cliff wall that her body travelled.
-The appeal judges heard and the Crown acknowledged that the photo was in fact taken in 2003 and that photo's quality meant that a shadow might have appeared to be scrub.
+The appeal judges heard and the Crown acknowledged, that the photo was in fact taken in 2003 and that photo's quality meant that a shadow might have appeared to be scrub.
 The appeal judges heard that a 1996 colour photo which showed that there was no scrub limiting the run-up was available to the Crown during the trial but that the Crown had chosen to introduce the blurrier, non-contemporaneous, more ambiguous image.

 Game's submission, consistent with so much of the trial evidence, concerned matters relating to the exact positioning of Byrne's body at the base of the rocks and the orientation of her legs and torso and leading to questions regarding the contended launch point and the assumptions and assertions made by Cross in his pre-trial studies and reports and his trial evidence.
 Day two of Game's submission focused on the police's changed view between 1996 and 2005 as to Byrne's landing spot and specifically trial evidence given by Sergeant Mark Powderly used to justify the reconstruction.